openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 layout: page
 description: Table of parts
 ---
-<span style="color:#4169E1; font-weight:bold"> The table of parts of this site lists the additional parts required to get from the original <a href=\Table_of_parts>L-OpenSPIM design</a> to an X-OpenSPIM configuration (four-lens geometry) with dual sided illumination and dual sided detection as shown in the image below.</span>
+<span style="color:#4169E1; font-weight:bold"> This site lists the additional parts required to assemble an X-OpenSPIM configuration (four-lens geometry) with dual sided illumination and dual sided detection as shown in the image below and is an upgrade from the original <a href=\Table_of_parts>L-OpenSPIM design.</a></span>

 The described X-OpenSPIM system is equipped with two  <a href="https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos">Andor sCMOS Neo 5.5 cameras</a> which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s <a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.